-Swan Yacht Basin and Swan Creek Boat Club are located near the mouth of Swan Creek.
-Lake Point Marina is located on the Huron River near South Huron River Drive.
-Estral Beach Marina is located on the mouth of Swan Creek, on the east end of Estral Beach.
+Swan Yacht Basin and Swan Boat Club are located near the mouth of Swan Creek.
+Michigan Marine Marina & Campground is located on the Huron River near South Huron River Drive.

 Community History of Berlin

 Berlin's history - which is really the history of southeast Michigan and northwest Ohio - has been influenced by its relationship to Lake Erie, the early travel routes between Detroit, Monroe and Toledo, and by its natural resources.